-Design Infidelity: Alternative methods for thinking and acting
+Design Infidelity: Alternative Methods for Thinking and Acting

-Resisting the styleguide: How can designers empower clients to produce their own branded material?
+Resisting the styleguide: How a designer can empower a client to brand themselves.

 A day-long intensive workshop that broke design practice into four pillars: writing, research, type and image making, and challenged students using unconventional processes to experiment within short timeframes.
 In conjunction with Paul Fuog (U-P.co), Veronica Grow (Old School New School) and Jack Musset (Motherbird).

 Over 15 months, we interviewed 29 creatives local to Melbourne about their process, practice and community.
 The interviews ran on a referral basis, meaning that each interviewee chose who was interviewed next, ensuring there was no author-led curation.
 The connections between disciplines, ages and experience levels were exposed as organically as possible, acting as a snapshot cross-section of Melbourne's wider creative scene in 2011-2013.